Aaryan-02/verto-weather-app-task/README.md

 - Styling: Tailwind CSS with shadcn/ui components.
 - Error Handling: Assumes any API error or invalid city input shows a user-friendly message.
 - Icons: React-icons for consistent iconography.
+- Custom Hook: A reusable useWeather hook manages fetching, state (loading, error, currentWeather, forecast), and exposes a searchWeather function.
+This keeps components clean and focused on UI.
 - Testing scope: Unit tests for pure logic + React Testing Library for component rendering and behavior.